Looking For Cheap Makeup? These Drugstore Options Are Awesome

 4. Eye Shadow

-I’ve replaced the tiny single color containers of M.A.C.
-Eye Shadow in Slate ($18 each—ouch!) with …
+I’ve replaced the tiny single color container of M.A.C.
+Eye Shadow in Print ($23 each—ouch!) with …

 5. Eyeliner

-This Prestige eyeliner is smooth, glides on better and unlike my previous choice, it is waterproof and therefore, lasts longer.
+This Prestige eyeliner is smooth, glides on better and, unlike my previous choice, is waterproof and therefore, lasts longer.
 And no pencil sharpener required.
-About $8 depending on the drugstore.
+Around $8 depending on the drugstore and even if you can find it.
 Variety of colors.

-NOTE: The color Expresso can be difficult to find, but seems to be always available to purchase in all the other colors as well, directly from Prestige, $8.
+NOTE: The color Expresso can be difficult to find, but it seems to be always available to purchase directly from Prestige, and in a variety of colors.

 6. Mascara